-The New Breath Foundation was founded by Eddy Zheng, the first formerly incarcerated “juvenile lifer” to serve as Founder/President of a philanthropic Foundation.
+The New Breath Foundation was founded in 2017 by Eddy Zheng, the first formerly incarcerated “juvenile lifer” to serve as Founder/President of a philanthropic Foundation.
 Eddy, who experienced the “school to prison to deportation pipeline”, is in a prime position to address issues of trauma, stigma, and shame in the AAPI community.

 While in state prison and immigration jails, Eddy transformed his life and made significant contributions, including counseling at-risk youth, creating an Ethnic Studies program, and co-editing a book, Other: An Asian and Pacific Islander Prisoners’ Anthology.
 Upon his release, Eddy led youth development, violence prevention, and cross-cultural building activities and strategies in the SF Bay Area and nationally.
 He dedicates himself to fighting for others who face the injustices he witnessed in prison, getting educated on systemic racism and discrimination while also focusing on healing from trauma.